YannickRiou/pr2_motion_tasks_msgs/README.md

 ### goal
 *objId*: name of the object to be placed (optional)

-*boxId*: name of the box in which to place the object
+*pose*: pose where to place the object. frame_id of the pose is used as a support surface.

 *planGroup* : arm name to be used (left_arm, right_arm).